-participatory research skills training workshops which involve undergraduate students, graduate students, and stakeholders from government and NGOs.
-In addition to working in Kenya, Ghana, and Malawi, I have conducted long-term fieldwork in northeastern Uganda on land tenure, conflict, and agrarian change.
+participatory research skills training workshops in Ghana and Kenya which involved undergraduate students, graduate students and stakeholders from government and NGOs.
+In addition to working in Kenya, Ghana and Malawi, I have conducted long-term fieldwork in northeastern Uganda on land tenure, conflict and agrarian change.

 ABOUT MATT KANDEL

-I am a social scientist with research interests in land tenure and property rights, natural resource governance, livelihoods, and the social and equity dimensions to ecological restoration.
+As a researcher I specialize in land and natural resource tenure and governance, and livelihoods.
 I work mainly within development contexts in rural Africa although I am interested in working in different regions as well.
 Methodologically, I favor participatory approaches that place communities at the center of research design/production and co-learning processes.
 I believe the most viable pathways to delivering impact through research come from community- and stakeholder-engaged approaches and from working cross-disciplines with researchers.
-I maintain an interest in further developing my social science research methods skills, including in the area of research co-production with non-academic actors.
-The main focus of my current work is to communicate why differentiated resource access and control impacts the potential for ecological restoration interventions to achieve equitable outcomes.
-The key message for implementing organizations, government agencies, and companies is that preexisting inequalities and power relations in communities will influence whether interventions are equitable.

-Before coming to the University of Southampton I held a two-year British Academy-funded Newton International Fellowship in Development Studies at SOAS, University of London.
+Before taking my position at the University of Southampton I held a two-year British Academy-funded Newton International Fellowship in Development Studies at SOAS, University of London.
 During 2014-15 I was based in both South Africa and Uganda as a postdoctoral research fellow at the University of KwaZulu-Natal.
 My PhD, which drew on my fieldwork in 2012-13 in the Teso and Karamoja sub-regions of northeastern Uganda, was completed in 2014 in Anthropology at the Graduate Center, City University of New York.
-My research findings and analysis are published in high-impact academic journals, blogs, and a book chapter.
+My research findings and analysis are published in high-impact academic journals, blogs and a book chapter.
 I also have six years of experience teaching in-class and asynchronous online courses in Anthropology, Sociology/Anthropology, and interdisciplinary departments/programs at three universities in New York.